 Joe has a deep affection for our military veterans, inspired by his father who served as a Marine in the Korean War.
 His son and godson are currently serving in the Army and Air Force respectively.

 Joe has 39 years of experience as a development and foundation administrator primarily for Catholic organizations in Ohio, Kentucky, Louisiana, Illinois and North Carolina.
 He is an experienced speaker at national and international development conferences and has written and copyrighted numerous publications.
 He is one of 6,500 Certified Fundraising Executives worldwide, a designation he achieved in 2016.

 Joe is currently a member of the Association of Fundraising Professionals-Triangle Chapter and North Carolina Planned Giving Council.
 He is a former Board Member of the National Catholic Development Conference and the founding President of the New Orleans chapter of the National Association of Charitable Gift Planners.
 He received the designation Ambassador of the Year in 2012 by the Joliet Chamber of Commerce.

 Joe and his wife, Cathy, live in Raleigh and are proud of their 11 children/step-children and two grandchildren.

 Special Events Manager

-Brittney Becker comes to 23rd Veteran with seven years of non-profit event and development experience.
+Brittney Becker came to 23rd Veteran with seven years of non-profit event and development experience.
 Brittney grew up in Wichita, Kansas and recognized her love for details and events from an early age.
-She attended college at Texas A&M University in College Station and graduated with a B.A. in Communication and a minor in Business.
+She attended college at Texas A&M University and graduated with a B.A. in Communication and a minor in Business.
 After graduation, she was an Event Planner at the Alamodome.
 Searching for a deeper sense of purpose in her work, she became a Development Manager for Juvenile Diabetes Research Foundation (JDRF) where she got to plan and execute galas and walks that raised millions of dollars for the organization.